-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation or bullying (including prejudice-based bullying)than other children; - the potential for children with SEND or certain medical conditions and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and

+• communication barriers and difficulties in overcoming these barriers.

-To address these additional challenges, schools and colleges should consider extra pastoral support for children with SEND or certain medical conditions particularly when investigating any form of peer on peer/child on child abuse.
-(KCSIE, 2021)
+To address these additional challenges, schools and colleges should consider extra pastoral support for children with SEND or certain medical conditions particularly when investigating any form of child-on-child abuse.

+(KCSIE, 2024)